couchbase/docker/community/sync-gateway/1.2.0-rc0/README.md

 {"ADMIN":true,"couchdb":"Welcome","vendor":{"name":"Couchbase Sync Gateway","version":1.3},"version":"Couchbase Sync Gateway/1.3.0(274;8c3ee28)"}
 ```

-## Exposing accessing to the SyncGateway Admin port to the host
+## Exposing accessing to the Sync Gateway Admin port to the host

 If you need to expose port 4985 to the host machine, you can do so with the following steps.